- What is Prudential RideLondon?

 - Timetable staff to start and finish at times when access is available, arrange appointments, meetings and visits at times when access is available

 Details, including maps of areas affected by road closures and parking suspensions are distributed via a leaflet in early July to every household and business on the route.
-Bespoke area information will be available to download here in July.
+Bespoke area information will be available to download from our Community Info page in July.

 - I run a business that needs daily deliveries.
 Will local businesses receive any priority for deliveries to get through road closures?